PE and Sport Premium 2017-2018

 Increased experience of competitive and team sports

-- 4 teams from primary years won Round 1 competitions of School Games and subsequently went onto county finals.
+- 3 teams from primary years won Round 1 competitions of School Games and subsequently went onto county finals (Year 5&6 tag rugby, Year 6 hockey and Year 3&4 athletics).

 - Regular fixtures for Year 5 and 6 teams in major sports of rugby, hockey, athletics, netball and football.